abinit/abinit/doc/tutorial/eph4mob.md

 microscopic e-ph scattering is now included thus leading to linewidths that depend on the band index $n$ and the wavevector $\kk$.
-Keep in mind, however, that the SERTA is still an approximation and that a more rigorous approach would require to find the iterative solution of the BTE and/or the inclusion of many-body effects at different levels.
+Keep in mind, however, that the SERTA is still an approximation and that a more rigorous approach would require to find the iterative solution of the BTE and/or including many-body effects at different levels.
-For a review of the different possible approaches see [[cite:Ponce2020]].
+For a review of the different possible approaches see the review paper by [[cite:Ponce2020]].

 In the SERTA, the transport linewidth is given by the imaginary part of the electron-phonon (e-ph) self-energy evaluated at the KS energy.
 Only the Fan-Migdal (FM) part contributes to the linewidth as the Debye-Waller is Hermitian.
-The linewidth of the electron state $n\kk$ due to the scattering with phonons are obtained from
+The linewidth of the electron state $n\kk$ due to the scattering with phonons is obtained from

 \begin{equation}
 \begin{split}